Information for voters

 Voters who do not produce a Voter Authority Certificates, or valid ID will not be allowed to vote on the day.

-Your new look poll card will be issued in good time for the election and will arrive in an envelope addressed to you.
+Your poll card will be issued around Tuesday 4 June.
 Acceptable forms of identification will be listed on your poll card.

 Accessibility at polling stations